Learn English Free

 There are two negative coordinating conjunctions: neither and nor.

-She spoke neither German nor French. ("nor" must always be part of the "neither ... nor" construction).
+She spoke neither German nor French.
+(Here, "nor" is part of the "neither ... nor" construction).

 !Note - nor, for, and so can only join independent clauses.